leandromsales/tempo-assessment/README.md

 ## Application Settings

-In addition, I have decided to import the current online data to a local database in order to show my skills related to implement web clients using Feign.
+I have decided to import the current online data to a local database in order to show my skills related to implement web clients using Feign.

 For that, I have provided some parameters in the application settings (application.yaml) to set the max number of instances (users and teams) to load from the Tempo online API.
 Current, the application runs bootstrap components and their settings can be controlled by defining some properties, as following: